VinayHajare/Lox/Lox.md

 In Lox's world there are only few built-in data types -

 1. **Booleans**
-   Lox has Dedicated _Boolean_ type.
-"True" and "false" are yin and yang of software.
+   Lox has Dedicated _Boolean_ type. "true" and "false" are yin and yang of software.
 There are two Boolean values, obviously:
    ```Java
    true; // Not false
    false; // Not *not* false